nirgeier/GitHub-Labs/Labs/00-Setup/01-Install-Tools.md

 # Installing Tools

-!!! note "About this Guide"
+!!! abstract "About this Guide"
     This guide will walk you through installing git, creating a GitHub account and configuring it for the first time.

 ## 1. Installing Git

 - First, you need to install Git locally.

-!!! note "Installing Git"
+!!! tip "Installing Git"

     === ":fontawesome-brands-git-alt: macOS"
         Open Terminal and run: